Frequently Asked Questions

 BCDC’s jurisdiction extends to the mean high tide line in areas that do not contain tidal marsh and up to five feet above mean sea level in areas of tidal marsh.
 The 100-foot shoreline band extends inland for 100 feet from the shoreline of the Bay.
-In addition, BCDC has jurisdiction over certain waterways in the Bay, which can be found here.
+In addition, BCDC has jurisdiction over certain waterways in the Bay.

 A BCDC permit must be obtained before any of the actions below occur within the Commission's jurisdiction, among others: